Frequently Asked Questions

 Do I still need to use a pressure regulator with GasStop?

 Yes.
-GasStop is designed to be used with regulators rated up to 50 mbar.
+GasStop is designed to be used with regulators rated up to 1.5kg/h, and up to 50 mbar.
 Please note GasStop will not work with an EFV (excess flow valve) regulator.

 Does GasStop affect the normal flow of gas in any way?